Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 #### `Performance Analysis:`

-- The extended version demonstrated strong scalability and effective parallel utilization even with a larger dataset, achieving a speedup of 10.00 and an efficiency of 83%.
+- The extended version demonstrated strong scalability and effective parallel utilization even with a larger dataset.
+It was able to be executed in only 6.15 seconds, achieving a speedup of 10.00 and an efficiency of 83%.

 #### `How can we add more cars to the problem?`